sds100/TinyMLSpectrumSensing/README.md

 ## Setup

+### GPU/CUDA (optional)

+Make sure you have compatible versions for Python, TensorFlow, C Compiler, cuDNN and CUDA.
+See the supported dependencies table for TensorFlow here https://www.tensorflow.org/install/source#gpu.

 ### Python

-1. Create Python 3.11 virtual environment.
+1. Create Python 3.10 virtual environment.
 2. **Dependencies**:
     1. Install Python requirements with `pip install -r requirements.txt`.
 If you want to run the TensorFlow *Lite* model on your PC then it must be Linux because there are no wheels available for macOS and Windows.
 The library `tflite-runtime` is commented out in the requirements.txt for this reason.
 The full TensorFlow model still works.
     2. For plotting TensorFlow models you also need the `graphviz` library to be installed on your system, which can be done with `brew install graphviz` or `sudo apt install graphviz`.